 - Models of Natural Gas Origin – A Short History, Dr. Bernie Bernard, Bernard Hedberg Poster

-Contact our Geochemical Services Manager, Mrs. Jayme McBee, with any questions:
+Contact our Director of Geochemical Services, Mrs. Jayme McBee, with any questions:

 email@example.com or by phone +713-775-6768

 Multibeam Core Site Selection

 Historically the design of SGE programs has relied on the use of regional 2D and 3D seismic data for the identification of potential surface seepage targets for core sample acquisition.
 While this technique has produced good results, seismic data has a number of drawbacks:

 - High cost and operational complexity of acquisition;